VDosda/Crossfit_Timer/README.md

 Hi !<br/>
-This project was to build a Crossfit Timer from zero.<br/> I had the idea during the lockdown (COVID-19), to do sport at home, a Crossfit timer is better than a phone or a computer and a real one is pretty much expensive.<br/>
+This project was to build a Crossfit Timer from zero.<br/> I had the idea during the lockdown (COVID-19) when I was doing sport at home.
+A Crossfit Timer is better than a phone or a computer and a real one is pretty much expensive.<br/>
 Modes I did : count up, count down, interval, the possibility to set rounds and a basic clock mode.